Skip to content

 What I Do

-I'm a marketing and sales professional and filmmaker.
+I'm a sales and marketing professional, entrepreneur and filmmaker.
 I have leveraged the Internet to generate revenue since 1998.
 I first learned how to generate website traffic and convert it into sales as an affiliate marketer.
 I also thought myself how to hand-code HTML to create web pages, and later learned how to work with web design software.
-This was the foundation for the rest of my ongoing education and training in digital marketing.
-I also became proficient in SEO, SEM, WordPress, email marketing, sales and marketing copywriting, PPC and generating video-based marketing content.
+This was the early foundation for the rest of my ongoing education and training in digital marketing.
+I made a small fortune in the late 90's and the early 2000's with affiliate programs.
+I also very skilled at SEO, SEM, email marketing, sales and marketing copywriting, PPC, social media marketing and creating impactful and compelling video-based marketing content.

 I had the opportunity to learn how to shoot, edit and manage film projects with several friends that worked professionally in the film industry.
 Something magical happens when you pull a group of people together to make a film.
 I have witnessed friends, colleagues and complete strangers working harmoniously as a team, while any friction and challenges we sometimes experience in group endeavors were either non-existent or fell away quickly if ignited.
 Most everyone loves movies, and for those that get to have a hand in producing one, the rewards can be many.